ximenesyuri/ximenesyuri.com/content/about.md

 Hi.

-My name is _Yuri Ximenes Martins_.
+My name is _Yuri Ximenes Lecca_ (_Yuri Ximenes Martins_ before married).
 I'm a Brazilian researcher and software developer.

 As a researcher my main interest in abstracting and formalizing.
 I believe that every concept has a very simple and intuitive presentation, which can be discovered through a full abstraction process.
 My works meet different areas, as Mathematics, Physics, Philosophy and Computer Science.
 For details on my publications, see <a href=/publications>publications</a>.